 As the number of followers increases the sliding-scale algorithms stomp ever more heavily on the free reach brake pedal.
 As examples, a video recently posted by a well-known farming title with close to 90,000 Twitter followers achieved under 700 (i.e. 0.8% follower reach) video views.
 On Facebook a video from another well-known farming title, with over 220k followers, received 1k views (representing 0.5% follower reach).

 Target audience behaviours

-This important and often unknown imbalance has multiple drivers: friends come first and few people follow businesses – TV and sport faces are more popular, and of course farming folk favour following fellow farmers (but independence of thinking is highly valued; an individual's social media popularity and ability to influence lessens if perceived as posting to aid an organisation or business - peak 'ambassadors' has probably been met now.
+This important and often unknown imbalance has multiple drivers: friends come first and few people follow businesses, TV and sport faces are popular with some, and of course farming folk favour following fellow farmers ~ but independence of thinking is highly valued; an individual's ability to influence lessens when perceived as posting for money or payment in kind.

-Or the target audience member may never see the account to be able to choose to follow it – low ‘findability’ is a high hurdle when more than twenty thousand other social media business accounts also want to reach UK farmers.
-Yet the most promising ground for new and renewed business is the out-of-reach non-followers.
+Or the target audience members a business wants may never see the account to be able to choose to follow it – low ‘findability’ is a high hurdle when more than fifty thousand other social media business accounts also want to reach UK farmers.
+Yet they are exactly who needs to be reached.